 3. Morning Constitutional

 The closest hospital was three miles away.
 Fortunately I was a runner back then, so three miles wasn’t far.
 However, in the two previous weeks I had gained at least ten pounds, mainly by gorging myself on pies and cake.
-My favorite was Entennmen’s Chocolate Fudge Cake, which I would finish in a single sitting, eating directly from box.
+My favorite was Entennmen’s Chocolate Fudge Cake, which I would finish in a single sitting, eating directly from the box.
 I would often eat two cakes a day.

-About halfway to the hospital, I noticed a figure in the distance.
-As I came closer, I saw that it was a man and that he was walking toward me.
+About halfway to the hospital I noticed a figure in the distance.
+As I came closer I saw that it was a man and that he was walking toward me.